ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/index.Rmd

 I love McElreath’s [*Statistical Rethinking* text](http://xcelab.net/rm/statistical-rethinking/).
 It's the entry-level textbook for applied researchers I spent years looking for.
 McElreath's [freely-available lectures](https://www.youtube.com/channel/UCNJK6_DZvcMqNSzQdEkzvzA/playlists) on the book are really great, too.

-However, I prefer using Bürkner’s [brms package](https://github.com/paul-buerkner/brms) when doing Bayeian regression in R. [It's just spectacular](http://andrewgelman.com/2017/01/10/r-packages-interfacing-stan-brms/).
+However, I prefer using Bürkner’s [brms package](https://github.com/paul-buerkner/brms) when doing Bayesian regression in R. [It's just spectacular](http://andrewgelman.com/2017/01/10/r-packages-interfacing-stan-brms/).
 I also prefer plotting with Wickham's [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html), and coding with functions and principles from the [tidyverse](https://www.tidyverse.org), which you might learn about [here](http://style.tidyverse.org) or [here](http://r4ds.had.co.nz/transform.html).

 So, this project is an attempt to reexpress the code in McElreath’s textbook.
 His models are re-fit with brms, the figures are reproduced or reimagined with ggplot2, and the general data wrangling code now predominantly follows the tidyverse style.